 We understand that to achieve these goals, we must create academic initiatives that engage our students and foster their understanding of the inherently complex issues of structural reform.
 We therefore prepare social work students to intervene directly with individuals and families, as well as with larger systems.
 Practice is undertaken from a strengths perspective and model of empowerment, development, and enhancement, rather than from that of deficit models.

-The graduate program prepares students for advanced social work practice.
+The graduate program prepares students for advanced social work practice and is fully accredited by the Council on Social Work Education.

 It provides students with the needed theoretical and practice expertise to function with maximum competence at different administrative or policy levels in social welfare fields and/or in the provision of direct services to individuals, families, groups, and communities.
 The school provides opportunities for study and practice that utilize the wealth of interdisciplinary resources available in the Health Sciences Center, the University, and community agencies throughout the New York metropolitan area.